saxonsa/Relational-Algebra-Analyzer/README.md

 #### Introduction
-Lexical analysis for Relational Algebra analyzer used in database
+Lexical and Syntax analysis for Relational Algebra analyzer used in database

+#### Usage
+Check in.txt and out.txt to get more insights

+#### Contact
+If you have any problem, contact saxonsa5683@163.com